Childhood Developmental Cancer

 INCIDENCE

-Worldwide, nearly 400,000 children and teenagers aged 0-19 years are diagnosed with cancer each year.
+Worldwide, nearly 400,000 children and teenagers between the ages of 0 and 19 are diagnosed with cancer each year.

-It is the leading cause of death in our country among children aged 5 to 14 years, and the second in the 15 to 24 years age group, after accidents.
+It is the leading cause of death in our country among 5 to 14 year-olds, and the second cause of death in the 15 to 24 year-old age group, after accidents.

 WHAT MAKES IT DIFFERENT FROM ADULT CANCER?